Bull Sale Rules & Forms

 Rules For The Sale

-This is the 94th All-Breed Performance Tested Bull Sale held in Southwest Missouri.
+This is the 97th All-Breed Performance Tested Bull Sale held in Southwest Missouri.
 Commercial and purebred buyers will have individual performance data available, along with pedigree to select a prospective herd sire.
 The rules for the sale were developed by the Southwest Missouri Beef Cattle Improvement Association.
+Entry deadline is January 25th, 2021.

 Required Performance Information